PhantomInsights/summarizer/README.md

 4. Split the original article into sentences and score each sentence using the scores from the words.
 5. Take the top 5 sentences and top 5 words and return them in chronological order.

-Befor starting out we need to initialize the `spaCy` library.
+Before starting out we need to initialize the `spaCy` library.

 ```python
 NLP = spacy.load("es_core_news_sm")